xiejiangzhi/xjzproxy-docs/index.md

 After creating the interface document, the user can access the defined interface directly through the proxy.
 If you use `GRPC`, you don't even need to define the interface documentation one by one.
 Just specify the protobuf in place and then call the `GPRC` interface directly.

-[Here](/quick-start) you can quickly learn how to define interface documentation.
 With a simple definition, you can generate a nice API documentation.
 It can be version controled by tools such as git.

 Documents are no longer a loose contract.
 Developers and interface consumers don't have to wait until all interfaces are complete to know that the interface call is ok.